A linear-algebraic formulation of dimensional analysis with constraints: Introduction

-Extensions of dimensional analysis beyond its classical form have also been discussed, including algorithmic approaches for identifying dimensionless variables~\cite{sonin2001}.
-These works highlight both the flexibility of dimensional analysis and the non-uniqueness of dimensionless representations.
-Nevertheless, a simple and constructive method for handling constraints and extracting independent dimensionless quantities remains lacking.

-In this paper, we present a linear-algebraic framework for dimensional analysis in constrained systems.
-By expressing both dimensional relations and constraints in logarithmic variables, we reduce the problem to the study of intersections of linear subspaces.
-This leads to a simple expression for the effective number of independent dimensionless quantities and, more importantly, to a mechanical procedure for extracting an independent set by eliminating redundant ones via elementary matrix operations.
-The novelty of the present work lies in the systematic incorporation of constraints into this linear structure and in the resulting constructive extraction of independent dimensionless quantities.
+The purpose of this paper is to formulate dimensional analysis for constrained systems as linear algebra in logarithmic variables.
+By representing dimensional relations and constraints as linear structures in the same space, we characterize the effective number of independent dimensionless quantities geometrically.
+We also show that the relations among candidate dimensionless quantities are encoded by a matrix, denoted by $C$, and give a redundancy elimination procedure based on elementary row operations.
+The aim is to provide a framework in which constraints can be kept until the end, rather than eliminated before applying the $\pi$ theorem.

+As applications, we first discuss falling motion under linear drag and clarify what the relation $F(\pi_1,\pi_2)=0$ supplied by the $\pi$ theorem means.
+We then treat the classical drag problem in a viscous fluid and compare the present framework with the usual elimination of redundant variables.
+Finally, we apply the method to a system of stock-market indicators.
+These indicators combine quantities such as price per share, earnings per share, book value per share, and dividends to describe the state of a firm or stock; examples include PER, PBR, ROE, and PR~\cite{cochrane2005}.
+Although they are usually introduced one by one through financial or accounting meanings, once appropriate dimensions are assigned they can be viewed as a single constrained system for dimensional analysis.

+Two points should be emphasized.
+First, the drag example can also be treated by the conventional route, namely by eliminating the kinematic viscosity first and then applying the ordinary $\pi$ theorem.
+It is included as a benchmark example showing how the present method reproduces the standard result while keeping the constraint explicit.
+Second, treating stock-market indicators as an object of dimensional analysis appears to be new.
+The motivation is related to a common statement that ``stock-market indicators are dimensionless.''
+This statement often confuses independence of firm size with dimensionlessness.
+In physical language, it is similar to saying that density is dimensionless because it is intensive.

-The remainder of this paper is organized as follows.
-In Sec.~2, we review the Buckingham $\pi$-theorem and introduce the logarithmic formulation.
-In Sec.~3, we extend the framework to constrained systems and derive expressions for the effective number of dimensionless quantities.
-We then present a mechanical procedure for eliminating redundant quantities.
-In Sec.~4, we illustrate the method with the classical drag force problem.
-Finally, Sec.~5 summarizes the results and discusses possible extensions.
+The paper is organized as follows.
+In Sec.~\ref{sec:buckingham}, we review Buckingham's $\pi$ theorem in logarithmic variables and illustrate its meaning with falling motion under linear drag.
+In Sec.~\ref{sec:constraints}, we extend the formulation to constrained systems and derive both the effective number of independent dimensionless quantities and the redundancy elimination procedure.
+In Sec.~\ref{sec:drag}, we demonstrate the method using the drag problem in a viscous fluid.
+In Sec.~\ref{sec:stock}, we apply the framework to stock-market indicators.
+Section~\ref{sec:conclusion} gives conclusions and open directions.